 so that it will no longer support the AutoRun functionality for non-optical removable media.

 with the latest security patches.
 Older versions of these programs have vulnerabilities that malicious sites can use to exploit and infect your system

-and change them anytime you encounter a malware infection, especially if the computer was used for online banking, paying bills, has credit card information or other sensitive data on it.
-This would include any used for taxes, email, eBay, paypal and other online activities.
-You should consider them to be compromised
+: Anytime you encounter a malware infection on your computer, especially if that computer was used for online banking, has credit card information or other sensitive data on it, all passwords should be changed immediately

-and change all passwords immediately as a precaution in case an attacker was able to steal your information when the computer was infected.
+and change passwords as a precaution in case an attacker was able to steal your information when the computer was infected.
 If using a router

 , you need to reset it with a strong logon/password so the malware cannot gain control before connecting again.

 provides the most complete protection.• Security Resources from Microsoft:• Other Security Resources:• Browser Security Resources:

 ...We appreciate your generous offer but as our other advertisements are able to offset the cost of the site, Bleeping Computer is no longer accepting donations.
 The site is by no means a profit making venture, but it is at this point self sustaining so the donation link was removed by the site owner.
 If you would like, please make a donation to the Wounded Warrior Project